On-Campus Resources

 The Division for Equity and Inclusion promotes equity for all members of the University community by leading efforts and building sustainable partnerships to transform the campus environment, in addition to fostering inclusive excellence, promoting equity, and advocating social justice; and, in this way, nurture a climate that imbues diversity as an asset.

-The mission of the Office of Equal Opportunity is to promote equal access and treatment for all and to promote an environment free of discrimination and inequity in accordance with University values and policies and with federal and state equal opportunity and affirmative action statues and regulations.
+The mission of Compliance, Ethics, and Equal Opportunity (CEEO) is to promote equal access and treatment for all and to promote an environment free of discrimination and inequity in accordance with University values and policies and with federal and state equal opportunity and affirmative action statues and regulations.
 The Office of Equal Opportunity’s protected classes include gender identity and sexual orientation.
 The office is located at 609 Buena Vista NE.

 Women’s Resource Center